Media Studies, Publication in the Diário da República - Despacho n.º 15198/2014

 4 ECTS; 1º Ano, 2º Semestre, 30,0 T + 30,0 TP + 4,50 OT

-- Make students aware of the need to develop a set of skills (linguistic and sociocultural) to be used in communicative situations within the field of Journalism;
+- Be aware of the need to develop a set of skills (linguistic and sociocultural) to be used in communicative situations within the field of Journalism;

 - Develop comprehension and text production skills in order to achieve language accuracy and proficiency.